-Interest or dividends earned by investment accounts are counted as actual income from assets even when the earnings are reinvested.
+The OHCD will include interest or dividends earned by investment accounts as actual income from assets even when the earnings are reinvested.

 The cash value of such an asset is determined by deducting from the market value any broker fees, penalties for early withdrawal, or other costs of converting the asset to cash.

-In determining the market value of an investment account, OHCD will use the value of the account on the most recent investment report.
+In determining the market value of an investment account, the OHCD will use the value of the account on the most recent investment report.